Deleting posts automatically in Mastodon after a certain time period

 If you’re using accounts through the web browser and your accounts are on different servers, you can be signed into multiple servers at once and switch between them by keeping each one open in a separate tab.
 You can use the same email address when signing up for accounts on different servers.

-Should I sign up for multiple accounts on the same server or different servers?
+Should I sign up for multiple accounts on different servers or the same server?

-If you’re going to have multiple accounts, it’s highly recommended that you sign up on different servers.
-Having accounts on separate servers brings significant advantages:
+If you’re going to have multiple accounts, it’s highly recommended that you sign up on different servers!
+Having accounts on several different servers brings very significant advantages:

 • If a server breaks down, accounts on other servers will still work.
-It is extremely unlikely that several servers would break down at exactly the same time, so if you have multiple accounts you will always have at least one working account.
+It is extremely unlikely that several servers would break down at exactly the same time, so having your accounts on different servers means you will always have at least one working account.

 It’s the independence of each server that makes it good to have accounts on separate servers.
 It means any kind of problem that hits one server will not affect your other accounts.